 Matavai Bay was the scene of many key events in Tahiti’s history.
 It is here that Tahitians and Europeans first met in the 18th century, where Captain James Cook set up an observatory to track the movement of Venus across the sky, where missionaries first landed, and where the infamous mutineers from the Bounty landed after parting ways with Captain Bligh.

 The first point of interest as you park the car is the lighthouse.
-Completed in 1867, it makes for a popular spot for local playing petanque and various souvenir stalls selling pareo.
+Completed in 1867, it makes for a popular spot for locals playing petanque and various souvenir stalls selling pareo.

 Two popular surf spots for experienced surfers.
-Perfect waves break really close to shore and at about 4 pm, locals start heading here after work for some pre-dinner exercise.
-Papenoo is also the starting point for the highly recommend Papenoo Valley 4X4 inland route (see ‘excursions in Tahiti’).
+Perfect waves break really close to shore, and at about 4 pm, locals start heading here after work for some pre-dinner exercise.
+Papenoo is also the starting point for the highly recommended Papenoo Valley 4X4 inland route (see ‘excursions in Tahiti’).

 In the district of Tiarei, just after the tunnel on the ocean side of the road, park the car in the small car park and walk a few meters towards the water.
 You’ll already hear the whistle of the water moving underground in the lava tube.
 As you reach the fence, wait a few minutes for the gush of water bursting right in front of you.
 The degree of impressiveness will obviously vary with the tide and the swell.
 If you’ve been to the Alofaaga Blowholes in Samoa’s Savaii island, this will likely look like child’s play.

 You can’t visit Tahiti without seeing a few huge waterfalls!
-Known locally as les Trois cascades or Faarumai Waterfalls, to get to three waterfalls – turn right (towards the mountains) just meters after the Arahoho Blowhole.
-After passing the bridge and the tiny village, park the car and walk to the first waterfall.
-You should be able to walk all the way to its base, but when I visited, the place was badly damaged by a storm and it was not possible to get close to even the first waterfall.
-It has since been reopened to the public.
+Known locally as les Trois cascades or Faarumai Waterfalls, to get to three waterfalls – turn right (towards the island’s interior) just meters after the Arahoho Blowhole.
+After passing the bridge and the tiny village, park the car and walk to Vaimahuta, the first waterfall.
+If you want to keep chasing waterfalls, it’s another 10 minutes to hike to Haa Maremare Iti and 15 minutes to Haa Maremare Rahi.

 The small sister of Tahiti Nui, this end of Tahiti offers visitors a more authentic Polynesian feel – away from the crowds and in touch with nature.
 With a rugged southern coast, it is not possible to circle Tahiti Iti by car.
 Roads will take you to parts of the south and north coasts before meeting the open ocean.